Sida's work in Liberia

 Environment, climate and sustainable use of natural resources

-Liberia has rich natural resources and ecosystems, with high biodiversity.
-The West African tropical forest is an important source of oxygen globally.
-It also stores carbon, which reduces carbon dioxide levels in the atmosphere.
-However, sustainable management of natural resources is weak and puts great pressure on ecosystems.
-Environmental and climate change is affecting biodiversity and making the country vulnerable.
+Liberia has many natural resources and biodiverse ecosystems.
+The West African tropical forest reduces carbon dioxide levels in the atmosphere.
+However, the management of natural resources is weak and puts great pressure on ecosystems.
+Environmental and climate change affects biodiversity and makes the country vulnerable.

 Increasing access to renewable energy

-Liberia is one of the countries in the world with the least access to electricity.10 Sida supports increased access to renewable energy through the Renewable Energy Adaption to Climate Technology (REACT) fund and the Beyond the Grid Fund for Africa.
-Both funds support private companies wishing to invest in Liberia’s energy sector, with a focus on solar energy.
-In 2021, 60,000 people gained access to renewable energy through REACT.
+Liberia is one of the countries with the least access to electricity in the world.13 Sida supports increased access to renewable energy through the Renewable Energy Adaption to Climate Technology (REACT) fund and the Beyond the Grid Fund for Africa (BGFA).
+Both funds support private companies to invest in Liberia’s energy sector, with a focus on solar energy.
+In total, more than 600,000 people in Liberia are expected to be reached by various forms of energy services through REACT and BGFA.